Cover for David A. Gillum's Obituary

 1971 — 2026

-David Andrew Gillum passed away May 11, 2026, following complications due to neurodegenerative disease.
+David Andrew Gillum passed away May 11, 2026 following complications due to several illnesses.
 He was the loving husband of Deb Gillum and the beloved son of Robert “Bob” and Joyce Gillum.

 Dave was a graduate of University of Maryland Baltimore and recently retired from a dedicated 29-year career with the Anne Arundel County Government where he served as an Information Services Manager.
-Dave was respected for his knowledge, professionalism and dedication throughout his career as a Geographic Information Systems Professional.
+Dave was respected for his knowledge, professionalism and dedication throughout his career.
 He and his wife were looking forward to traveling and seeing the country together.

 He will be remembered for his kind spirit, intelligence, and the joy he found in sharing his passions with others.